rogeliomarin/Customer_Insights_Clustering_Statistics/README.md

 # Clustering_and_Insights_CategoryAnalysis
 Case Study: With a transactional you have to analyze the purchase receipt of each customer.
-Group the tickets into clusters &amp; give insights of what each ticket range represents.
+Group them into clusters &amp; give insights of what each receipt range represents.